Spain's ground ambulance services sector generated €2.15 billion in revenue in 2025, up 9%

 -

-INFORMA's DBK Sectoral Observatory recently published these insights in the 'Ambulance Services' Special Basic Report.
+INFORMA's DBK Sectoral Observatory recently published these insights in the basic Sectors 'Ambulance Services' report.

-This growth, although below that seen in the previous two-year period, confirms the market's continued expansionary trajectory, supported by increased ambulance utilisation by both the National Health System and the private sector, as well as higher tariffs.
+This growth, although below that seen in the previous two-year period, confirmed the market's continued expansion, supported by increased ambulance utilisation by both the National Health System and the private sector, as well as higher tariffs.

-After the double-digit growth rates recorded in previous fiscal years, the sector entered a phase of progressive slowing in growth, amid more stable demand and an adjustment in activity levels following the previous strong boost.
+After the double-digit growth rates recorded in previous fiscal years, the sector entered a phase of continued slowing in growth, amid more stable demand and an adjustment in activity levels following the earlier surge.

-At the beginning of 2026, there were 223 companies authorised to provide ground ambulance services.
-Eighty-eight per cent of these operated in the public service segment, while a minority operated exclusively in the private segment.
+In early 2026, there were 223 companies authorised to provide road ambulance services, 88% of which operated in the public service segment, while a minority operated exclusively in the private segment.

-The supply-side restructuring process intensified in recent years, as a result of concession adjustments, as well as numerous acquisitions and mergers between companies.
-This led to a significant reduction in the number of active operators over the last decade.
+The supply-side reorganisation process intensified in recent years, as a result of the adjustment of concession contracts, as well as numerous acquisitions and mergers between companies, which led to a significant reduction in the number of active operators over the last decade.

-Thus, although the sector continues to be characterised by the majority presence of small companies operating locally or regionally, the weight of large groups continues to rise steadily.
+Thus, although the sector continues to be characterised by the predominance of small companies with a local or regional scope, the weight of the large groups continued to rise steadily.

-Supply-side concentration strengthened markedly, with the five leading operators holding a combined share of close to 38% of the market in 2024; the top ten, 52% of total turnover.
+Supply concentration strengthened notably, with the five leading operators reaching a combined market share of nearly 38% in 2024; the top ten, 52% of total turnover.

-The authorised ambulance fleet comprises 12,662 vehicles, also significantly below the figure reached in 2021.
+The authorised ambulance fleet comprised 12,662 vehicles, also significantly below the figure reached in 2021.

 Data Synthesis